extremecoders-re/ghidra-jni/README.md

 The default `jni.h` from Java fails to parse correctly in Ghidra.
 As a result, I have taken a precompiled `jni.h` intended for IDA Pro from [here](https://gist.github.com/Jinmo/048776db75067dcd6c57f1154e65b868) and pre-processed it (`gcc -E`/`cpp`).
 The pre-processed file contain several lines begining with `#` which correspond to source files.
 These lines must be removed or else Ghidra will fail to parse.

+As a result of pre-processing this does not contain C++ definitions for the various JNI types.
+If you want C++ type definitions as well use the one intended for IDA Pro.

 ## Useful Info: Adding a function data type using the API

 A function data type can also be added using the Ghidra Python API.
 An example is shown below